bombaleabhinav/OpenCV_Face_Detection/readme.md

-# This project aims to provide Accurate Face detection using OpenCv
+# This project aims to provide Accurate Face detection using OpenCV